Nemo (arcade game)

-is a side-scrolling fantasy arcade game released by Capcom in 1990.
-The game is based on the anime film Little Nemo: Adventures in Slumberland.
+is a 1990 side-scrolling arcade game by Capcom.
+The game is based on the Japanese-American animated film Little Nemo: Adventures in Slumberland.

 Plot

 Nemo travels with a circus parade to Slumberland to meet King Morpheus.
 He is accompanied by Flip to fight through the now-dangerous enemy-infested Slumberland to find the king.
 At the heart of the kingdom, Flip tempts Nemo to open the sealed door, unleashing the Nightmare King, who kidnaps Morpheus along with his daughter Princess Camille.

 Nemo and Flip battle through the lands of Nightmares to rescue the kidnapped monarchs.
 They infiltrate the Nightmare King's castle, before fighting the evil king himself.
 After the Nightmare King is destroyed, peace is restored to Slumberland.

 Gameplay

 The first player is always Nemo (who wields the king's scepter) and the second player is always Flip (who wields his own cane).
 The game has seven stages.
 The player is required to destroy waves of enemies while going through each stage.
 The player can also traverse climbable walls and ladders.

 Enemies can be destroyed either with the player's melee weapon, throwing projectiles that can be picked up or by jumping on them.
 Hitting multiple enemies in quick succession boosts points earned.
 When faced with a stage boss, the player must attack it repeatedly to destroy it.

 There are also a number of power-ups such as sweet foods for restoring vitality.
 Collecting a yashichi grants the player limited super attacks that fire a projectile and deliver more damage.